Graphics tablet: History

 Digitizers were popularized in the mid-1970s and early 1980s by the commercial success of the ID (Intelligent Digitizer) and BitPad manufactured by the Summagraphics Corp.
 The Summagraphics digitizers were sold under the company's name but were also private labeled for HP, Tektronix, Apple, Evans and Sutherland and several other graphic system manufacturers.
 The ID model was the first graphics tablet to make use of what was at the time, the new Intel microprocessor technology.
 This embedded processing power allowed the ID models to have twice the accuracy of previous models while still making use of the same foundation technology.
 Key to this accuracy improvement were two US Patents issued to Stephen Domyan, Robert Davis, and Edward Snyder.
 The Bit Pad model was the first attempt at a low cost graphics tablet with an initial selling price of $555 when other graphics tablets were selling in the $2,000 to $3,000 price range.
 This lower cost opened up the opportunities for would be entrepreneurs to be able to write graphics software for a multitude of new applications.
 These digitizers were used as the input device for many high-end CAD (Computer Aided Design) systems as well as bundled with PCs and PC-based CAD software like AutoCAD.
 These tablets used a magnetostriction technology which used wires made of a special alloy stretched over a solid substrate to accurately locate the tip of a stylus or the center of a digitizer cursor on the surface of the tablet.
 This technology also allowed Proximity or "Z" axis measurement.

 In 1981, musician Todd Rundgren created the first color graphic tablet software for personal computers, which was licensed to Apple as the Utopia Graphic Tablet System.

-In 1981 also was released an Quantel Paintbox color graphic workstation; This model was equipped with a first pressure sensitive tablet.
+In 1981, the Quantel Paintbox color graphic workstation was released; This model was equipped with the first pressure sensitive tablet.

 The first home computer graphic tablet was the KoalaPad, released in 1983.
-Though originally designed for the Apple II, the Koala eventually broadened its applicability to practically all home computers with graphic support, examples of which include the TRS-80 Color Computer, Commodore 64, and Atari 8-bit family.
-Competing tablets were eventually produced; the tablets produced by Atari were generally considered to be of high quality.
+Though originally designed for the Apple II, the Koala eventually broadened its applicability to other home computers including the TRS-80 Color Computer, Commodore 64, and Atari 8-bit computers.

 In the 1980s, several vendors of graphic tablets began to include additional functions, such as handwriting recognition and on-tablet menus.

 Characteristics

-Typically tablets are characterized by size of the device, drawing area, its resolution size («active area», which is measured in lpi), pressure sensitivity (level of varying the size of strokes with pressure), number of buttons and types and number of interfaces: Bluetooth, USB; etc. The actual drawing accuracy is restricted to pen's nib size.
+Typically tablets are characterized by size of the device, drawing area, its resolution size ("active area", which is measured in lpi), pressure sensitivity (level of varying the size of strokes with pressure), number of buttons and types and number of interfaces: Bluetooth, USB; etc. The actual drawing accuracy is restricted to pen's nib size.